-In preclinical studies, we observed that inhibition of AHR by IK-175 has potent antitumor activity in AHR-dependent tumors and led to immune-driven antitumor responses.
+In preclinical studies, we observed antitumor activity in AHR-dependent tumors and immune-driven antitumor responses following administration of IK-175.
 CAL-27 is an oral squamous cell carcinoma in which AHR is constitutively active.
 Over 92% of CAL-27 cultured cells in vitro were found to have AHR localized in the nucleus compared to less than 13% of cells from normal tissue.
 Based upon these findings, we assessed the direct antitumor effect of IK-175 in a CAL-27 xenograft model.
 This model uses an immunocompromised mouse, which allows us to minimize the potential role of IK-175 in tumor immune regulation and isolate the direct antitumor function of IK-175.
 In this model illustrated in the figure below, monotherapy treatment with 25 mg/kg of IK-175 arrested tumor growth.

-Direct anti-tumor activity of IK-175 in a CAL-27 immunocompromised mouse model
+Direct antitumor activity of IK-175 in a CAL-27 immunocompromised mouse model